 The risks of sleep-inducing medications for older people who are cognitively impaired are considerable.
 They include increased risk for falls and fractures, confusion and a decline in the ability to care for oneself.
 If sleep medications are used, an attempt should be made to discontinue them after a regular sleep pattern has been established.

 The type of medication prescribed by a doctor is often influenced by behaviors that may accompany the sleep changes.
 The decision to use an antipsychotic drug should be considered with extreme caution.
 Research has shown that these drugs are associated with an increased risk of stroke and death in older adults with dementia.
-The FDA has ordered manufacturers to label such drugs with a “black box” warning about their risks and a reminder that they are not approved to treat dementia symptoms.
+The U.S. Food and Drug Administration (FDA) has ordered manufacturers to label such drugs with a “black box” warning about their risks and a reminder that they are not approved to treat dementia symptoms.